 There's a lot more to Ad Manager, like forecasting and reports, but these are the core elements that you create to get started delivering your campaigns.Some content may only apply to Google Ad Manager 360.

-A placement is an optional grouping of ad units that makes them easier to target all at once.
+- Placements: An optional grouping of ad units that makes them easier to target all at once.

-Once you have inventory, you need to deliver ads to it.
+When you have inventory, you need to deliver ads to it.
 In Ad Manager, your campaigns consist of:

 In Ad Manager, orders contain line items, and line items contain creatives.
 An order is a representation in Ad Manager of an agreement with an advertiser.
 It has start and end dates, and it can contain one or more line items.